midbel/packit/README.md

 #### Comments

-Comment are written by using two consecutive slash characters.
+Comment are written with a pound character (`#`).
 Comments can be used at the beginning of the line or after a value.

 ```
-// this is a comment
+# this is a comment

-option value // another comment
+option value # another comment
 ```

 #### Option